 Finding Mental Health within Self-Concept

-The process of a self-concept being formed is a constant journey of taking in new information, revision and an exploration of whether any new self will allow one’s expression in particular context with as much authenticity as possible.
+The process of a self-concept being formed is a constant journey of taking in new information, revision, and an exploration of whether any new self will allow one’s expression in a particular context with as much authenticity as possible.
 However, any knee-jerk responses should be curtailed immediately.
 While it may be easy to see where compartmentalization can lead to greater degrees of hypocrisy, both it and integration are tools, not systems connected to a black-and-white judgment.

 Consider a person who’s job is difficult in an emotionally draining way or if it is perceived that a particular situation calls for a shifting of one’s Values for expression, perhaps where honesty is suborned to personal safety.
 Compartmentalizing is, in these situations, greatly helpful.
 Calling out hypocrisy is to ignore the demands being placed on the person.
 There are, however, consequences to using this tool.